 12. Chinese Eggplant

+This type of eggplant is less bitter than common varieties because it has very few seeds.
 Its sweet taste makes it perfect for side treats in Chinese cuisine such as sauteed dishes and stir-fried dishes.
 It pairs extremely well with garlic sauce.
-It is less bitter than common eggplant because it has very few seeds.

 Let your Chinese eggplant absorb the delicious garlic sauce!